funkonaut/funkonaut.github.io/_posts/1111-01-04-basic-primitives.md

 A shape command is made up of multiple parts:
 <br>
 1. The name of the shape command: "cube"
-2. The parameters that defines the shape "1"
+2. The parameter or parameters that defines the shape "1"
 3. The semi-colon at the end of the shape command.
 <br><br>